jmsdnns/blag/content/history/wild-man-adams/index.md

 ![A scene from the TV series The Office where Jim is caught by surprise after a commend.
 He says, "wait. what?!" as the camera zooms in to emphasize his surprised facial expression.](waitwhat.gif)

 Every now and then you see a glimpse of his potential.
 It's hard to notice because it's surrounded by his hilarious stories of failure.
 For example, he inherits his father's malted barley business and then he ran it into the ground.
-He'd say he had no mind for all the bookkeeping,but the truth is that he just didn't care.
+He'd say he had no mind for all the bookkeeping, but the truth is that he just didn't care.
 He loved politics too much to do anything else, yet he hadn't figured that out yet.
 Instead, he would express himself politically by rebelling for causes he believed in with almost no regard for the effect it would have on his life.
 He inevitably accumulates more debt than he could repay and was sentenced to become a tax collector for the King.
-He hated the whole idea of kings, let alone taxes, so he did a terrible job on purpose.

-He wasn't trying to start a movement back then.
-He'd never sway from doing what's right, rebelling against injustice where it was found, and encouraging others to do the same.
+He hated the whole idea of kings, let alone taxes, so he did that job badly on purpose.
+He wasn't trying to start a movement, but he was definitely testing what he could get away with.
+He went out of his way to ensure he had the moral high ground whenever he rebelled.
+At this point in his life, it's quite difficult to resist a king, but he's figuring it out.
+He just needs to convince everyone else to do it too.

 ## A Wild Man Appears